 Most trains towards Balatonkenese leave from Déli railway station (pályaudvar).
 You can reach the station with public transport by taking the bus line 200E, continue with the M3 (blue) metro line until Deák Ferenc tér and there change to M2 (red) line towards Déli pályaudvar (directions).

-There are a number of direct rains from Budapest to Balatonkenese.
+There are a number of direct trains from Budapest to Balatonkenese.
 Trips usually take 2 hours, tickets cost about 2500 HUF.
 You may check the timetables here.

 Local Taxi Company: Kenese Taxi (only Hungarian site is available)